 New Windows that Completely Change the Look of Your Home

-The main difference is in the way in which the window needs to be installed.
+The main difference between new and replacement windows is the way in which the window is installed.

 These are typically installed when you want to change the shape or size of your home’s window opening, essentially putting in a totally new window, which includes the frame.
-It usually involves hiring a professional to do the carpentry and installation, as it is a complex job to change the structure of your home.
+If you plan on getting new windows, make sure your home’s structure can support the change.
+It usually involves hiring a professional to do the carpentry, nstallation and check the load bearing structures, as it is a complex job.
 New windows can completely change the look and feel of your home, by revitalizing not just the outside but the inside as well.

 Replacement windows are a bit simpler.
-Installing replacement windows means that all you are doing is removing old windows and putting in new ones.
-Your replacement windows are designed to the exact size of that existing opening.
+Installing replacement windows entails removing old windows and putting in new ones in it's place.
+Your replacement windows are custom made to fit the exact size of that existing opening.

 Window Sash and Frame Materials

 After you determine if you need new or replacement windows, you should now think about the materials the windows are made of.
-Some of the most popular materials for windows you find today are fiberglass, wood and vinyl.
+Some of the most popular materials for windows you find today are fiberglass and vinyl.

 FIBERGLASS – It is a versatile material used also in the automotive, construction and furniture industries.
-Fiberglass windows are easy to maintain and offer a better insulation than vinyl or even wood.
+Fiberglass windows are easy to maintain and offer the best insulation properties.

 VINYL - Vinyl windows have similar properties to vinyl fencing.
 Vinyl requires little to no maintenance and it provides great insulation against both hot and cold temperatures.
 You can find vinyl windows for very reasonable prices.